SpencerLeBard/ReviewStream/docs/architecture.md

-# ReviewStream: System Architecture
+# Review Streams: System Architecture

-*A comprehensive overview of the ReviewStream application, its components, data flows, and deployment strategy.*
+*A comprehensive overview of the Review Streams application, its components, data flows, and deployment strategy.*

 ---